Title: Standard Essential Patents (full details here)

 1. Why are the Bluetooth and WiFi standards so much more popular and widespread than cellular standards?

-Dr Igor Nicolic insisted on the fact that there is not a “one size fits all” approach.
-There are different types of licensing practices adopted by different industries.
-Wi-Fi is licensed under FRAND terms, as well as cellular standards.
+Dr. Igor Nikolic insisted on the fact that there is not a “one size fits all” approach.
+There are different types of licencing practices adopted by different industries.
+Wi-Fi is licensed on FRAND terms, as well as cellular standards.
 Bluetooth is licensed by paying membership fees at the relevant SDO.
 The particular licensing approach depends on the interest of SDO members and the specifics of each industry.